 If you’re having problems with remote connectivity, follow these steps to try to find the problem:

-With everyone’s routines being flipped upside down it’s easy to forget the processes which became normal when in the office.
-We still encourage everyone to shut their PC down at the end of the day, allow for updates to be installed when prompted etc.
+We encourage everyone to shut their PC down at the end of the day, allow for updates to be installed when prompted etc.

 Not enabled remote working yet?
 Get in touch.
 We can help get your staff set up and ready to go!
 Forget the hassle of moving everything; work from home using any home computer with our free, handy tool.